 Ignore known bots and spiders

-We do not count download requests with an application user-agent that is identified to be a known bot or spider applications.
+We do not count download requests with an application user-agent that is identified to be a known bot or spider application, or an empty user-agent.

 We do not consider these downloads because bots and spiders regularly download files for indexing purposes and do not correlate with people listening.

 We utilize the open-source “UA-Parser” user-agent database enhanced with additional proprietary data to parse user-agents.
-This database is regularly updated to detect new user-agents as they are documented.
+This database is regularly updated to detect new podcast applications and bots as they are documented.

 Ignore blacklisted user-agents